 Furthermore, get rid of any junk food that will only make your new healthy lifestyle harder.
 As a mother, I know this may be hard for the rest of the family.
 But you are not going on a fad or restrictive diet.

-Why not give the gift of health for the whole family?
+Why not give the gift of health to the whole family?
 Both my husband and son actually enjoy eating better and both have lost weight.

-Have a back-up plan in case you have to eat out so you won’t resort to fast food or junk food.
-My back-up is a naked chicken burrito from Chilpolte.
+Have a backup plan in case you have to eat out so you won’t resort to fast food or junk food.
+My backup is a naked chicken burrito from Chipotle.

 Sixty-six days – that is on average on how long it takes to break a bad habit and adopt a new habit.
 You may have heard that it only takes 21 days to change your behaviour, but a 2009 study found that it takes on average 66 days to break and form a new habit.

 However, the same study found that there were huge individual differences; anywhere from 18 days to 254 days for a new habit to stick.
 Are you more average, on the low end or high end?

 Be patient with your diet changes.
 It truly is a long, slow marathon.
 You should aim for consistency rather than perfection.
 It’s okay if there are a few times when you have a cheat meal or even a cheat day.
 You are making changes literally and figuratively, for the rest of your life!

 I found it was easier to think of moving more and being more active rather than what we normally think of exercising.
 I feel when we think of exercising we envision a set time and place to workout.
 But in my opinion at the beginning of your journey just get up and move as much as you can.